What can we expect on a typical day?

 If you are traveling from outside the Euro Zone it is usually best to buy Euros before you arrive in Europe.
 In our travel information links, you will find sites for ATM machines that accept VISA and Master Cards.
 Generally the ATM machines have a daily limit of 300 Euros.
 Most international airports have exchange banks.
 Traveler checks are not a good idea as they must be changed at banks and the process is very time consuming.

-After you pay the fees for the expedition in cash, that includes B&B and regularly scheduled meals, you will only need money for personal purchases such as gifts and tips.
+After you pay the fees for the expedition in cash, that includes B&B and all regularly scheduled meals, you will only need money for personal purchases such as gifts and tips.
+Tips at restaurants are included.
+If you have enjoyed your tour the guides greatly appreciate your tips.
+When I'm asked about amount for tipping staff I say 10% of the tour price and this should be given to Rui and he will divide the total amount between the guides.

 What will the weather be like?